ronshapiraweber/CV192/README.md

        [4, 0, 0, 0],
        [0, 0, 0, 0]])
 ```
-For more on indexing with array of indicies, please visit [numpy's documentation](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html#indexing-with-arrays-of-indices).
+For more on indexing with array of indices, please visit [numpy's documentation](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html#indexing-with-arrays-of-indices).

 **Linear Indexing**: Sometimes we may want to flatten multi-dimensional array but still use its original coordinates and vice versa.
 For this we can use the *unravel_index* and *ravel_multi_index* methods: